• Skip to primary navigation

 As Spring approaches, I find myself pondering the age-old question, "which meat should I roast for Easter?".

-While I love the fennel and orange flavor in porchetta and appreciate the crowd-pleasing neutrality of a turkey breast, I almost always lean toward lamb and more specifically, this roasted boneless leg of lamb.
+While I love the fennel and orange flavor in porchetta and a tender, juicy prime rib, I almost always lean toward lamb and more specifically, this roasted boneless leg of lamb.

-And since we're on the topic of Easter, do make sure to make pizzagaina for breakfast and Pastiera Napoletana for dessert.
+And since we’re on the topic of Easter, do make sure to make pizzagaina or Italian Easter bread for breakfast and Pastiera Napoletana for dessert.
 There.
 Now your whole meal is set! 🙂

 Boneless leg of lamb is mild in flavor and tender enough to appeal to those who don't always enjoy lamb which is perfect for Easter when you're feeding a crowd.